haydencrain/pictochat/README.md

 2. One pictochat_pictochat-db container is running, the postgres database will exposed on <docker machine ip>:5432, The container provides a default user with username: postgres and password: postgres

+## Running tests

+To get the Jest unit tests running use the following command:
+`$ npm test`

 ## Design Principles

 There are many ways to write web applications.
 However, it is important to create a unified approach in order to enhance readability and reusability.
 We have compiled a list of 'best practices' that we wish to follow and enforce within our project.